randy3k/AlignTab/README.md

 ### Welcome to the regex world

 - Open `AlignTab` in Command Palette `C+Shift+p` and enter `regex/option` in the input panel
+- To learn more about regular expression, visit [here](http://www.regular-expressions.info) and [here](https://docs.python.org/2/library/re.html).
 - The option controls column justification, padding and maximum number of splits.
-- For example: `c2r3f1`
+For example, `c2r3f1` means
   - first column is centered followed by 2 spaces
   - second column is right-flushed followed by 3 spaces
   - only the first delimiter is matched